Horn Island Airport

-Horn Island Airport is a minor international airport on Horn Island in the Torres Strait, Queensland, Australia.
+Horn Island Airport is an airport on Horn Island in the Torres Strait, Queensland, Australia.
+It is owned and operated by the Torres Shire Council and is also known as Ngurupai Airport.

 Domestic fixed wing charter flights and scheduled flights are carried out by SkyTrans, Hinterland Aviation, Cape Air Transport, Horizon Airways, and Torres Strait Air.
 The only International services are carried out by Torres Strait Air, with charter flights to Papua New Guinea.

+History

+Prior to 1939, Thursday Island (to the north-west of Horn Island) had a small airstrip on the north side of the island.
+It was 450 m long and 15 m.
+As it was not possible to extend it, in 1939 it was decided that for both civilian and military purposes, a larger airstrip should be built on Horn Island.